Updated on September 30, 2025

 - What situations spark frustration or resentment?
 Irritation often points to crossed values.

-- If no one judged me, what would I do with my free time?
+- What would I do with my free time if no one judged me?

 3. Cluster and Choose Your “Top Five”